jonatack/bitcoin-development/gitian-building.md

 popd
 ```

+If you encounter an error about connection timeouts on 172.17.0.1:3142, you probably have blocked port 3142 for apt-cacher-ng.

 ## Set up and check out the branches to build

 You can run the following `git tag` command from within your local bitcoin